alpersonalwebsite/react/01_1_elements.md

 ### Elements

 As we saw previously, we create elements through `React.createElement()`.
-An element is an object that describes what we want to show in the screen.
+An element is a plain JavaScript object that describes what we want to show on the screen — either a DOM node (when `type` is a string like `'div'`) or another React component (when `type` is a component reference).
+Elements are immutable and cheap to create; React uses them as the input to its reconciliation algorithm.
-Well, it is (in fact) an object representation of a DOM node.

 ```javascript
 const element = <div>Im an element!</div>;